 Angeles in early 2015 and closed San Diego to reorient its focus in

-around the globe, including in Latin America, India, and the Middle
+globe, including in Latin America, India, Africa, and the Middle

 Worldwide White Collar

-by the U.S. Department of Justice into potential violations of the
+investigation conducted by the Justice Department into potential

-Foreign Corrupt Practices Act related to its business activities in
+violations of the FCPA related to its business activities in the

 Check the Scoreboard